julHristov/TaskManagment/README.md

 # Task Management System
 Commands:
-CreateBug / Bug On Board / The Bug is doing something wrong / High / Critical / Do one, Do two, Do three
+CreateBug / Program freezes when the Log In button is clicked / This needs to be fixed quickly! / High / Critical / 1.
+Open the application; 2.
+Click "Log In"; 3.
+The application freezes!

 ## Getting started